 Barbara Bretton Although Bretton may be better known for her romance novels, she is now writing the Chloe Hobbs’ Paranormal Mystery Series which takes place in Sugar Maple, Vermont.
 Chloe is half sorceress, half human.

 Elizabeth Bright (aka Tim Myers, Melissa Glazer, & Chris Cavender, Casey Mayes, Jessica Beck, & D.B.
 Morgan) Bright writes the Card Making Mystery Series.
 As Myers, we have four series: Lighthouse Inn Mystery Series, Slow Cooker Mystery Series, Soapmaking Mystery Series, and Candlemaking Mystery Series.
 As Chris Cavender, there is the Pizza Mystery Series, as Glazer, the Clay & Crime Cozy Mystery Series.
 As Mayes, we have the Mystery by the Numbers Mystery Series.
-As Jessica Beck, we have the Donut Shop Mysteries, the Classic Diner Mysteries, and the Ghost Cat Cozy Mysteries.
+As Jessica Beck, we have the Donut Shop Mysteries, the Cast Iron Cooking Mystery Series, the Classic Diner Mysteries, and the Ghost Cat Cozy Mysteries.
 (D.B.
 Morgan’s mysteries are not Cozy.)

 Emily Brightwell Mrs. Jeffries series: English Victorian housekeeper working for inspector…